Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

 ## 📊 Data Pipeline
 Details of data ingestion, normalization, enrichment, transformation, storage, and indexing for structured and unstructured threat intelligence sources.

-## 📚 Knowledge Graph Schema
-Explanation of the entities, relationships, ontologies, and naming conventions used in the CTI knowledge graph.
-Include example graphs and diagrams.

 ## 🤖 NLP Chatbot
 Description of the natural language interface for analysts to query CTI-KG, with examples of questions, intents, responses, and RAG-based enrichment.